-Shamin lives by his motto, “All it takes it one action to make one dream a reality.”
-When Shamin was fifteen, he was devastated to learn about the death of children through HIV.
+Shamin lives by his motto, “All it takes is one action to make a dream a reality.”
+When Shamin was 15, he was devastated to learn about the death of children as a result of HIV.
 He wanted to make a difference and prove that youth have a strong impact on society.

 Shamin, who has always been keen to take action and create new leadership opportunities, started LetsStopAIDS from an idea which has now evolved into an open team that young people and their communities develop its key programme priorities, as opposed to shareholders.

-Shamin is a recipient of the DAREarts Leadership award and is one of the 2005 Canada’s ‘Top 20 Under 20’ for innovation, leadership and achievement.
+Shamin is a recipient of the DAREarts Leadership award and was recognised as one of Canada’s ‘Top 20 Under 20’ for innovation, leadership and achievement.
 He has been the president of his middle school and high school.
-He was also the Toronto District School Board’s SuperCouncil President representing 86 000 secondary students in 103 secondary schools.
-He is one of the founding team members and the director of operations at DECIEM The Abnormal Beauty Company.
-Shamin has an Honours Baccalaureate of Health Sciences program at the University of Ottawa.
-He is also is a Certified Project Manager.
-Shamin is born in Toronto with a Guyanese background.
+He was also the Toronto District School Board’s SuperCouncil President representing 86,000 secondary students in 103 secondary schools.
+He is a founding team member and a former director of operations at DECIEM The Abnormal Beauty Company.
+Shamin is an University of Ottawa graduate with Honours Baccalaureate in graduated in Health Sciences.
+He is also is a certified Project Manager.

-Shamin is a humanitarian, inspirational speaker, a leader, and a follower that believes that everyone can achieve their dreams, once they strive for it.
+Born in Toronto with a Guyanese background, Shamin is a humanitarian, inspirational speaker, a leader and a follower who believes everyone can achieve their dreams, once they strive for it.